rhinolabs/ui-toolkit/README.md

 Contributions to Rhinolabs UI Toolkit are welcome! ✅

-Our toolkit uses Bun—a fast all-in-one JavaScript runtime & toolkit.
+Our toolkit uses pnpm—a fast, disk space efficient package manager.
 This optimizes package installation, dependency management and provides excellent build performance.
-To install `bun`, follow this [guide](https://bun.sh/docs/installation).
+To install `pnpm`, follow this [guide](https://pnpm.io/installation).

 Whether you're fixing a bug or adding a new feature, please see our [Contributing Guidelines](https://github.com/rhinolabs/ui-toolkit/blob/main/CODE_OF_CONDUCT.md) for details on how to contribute and participate in our community.